opentext-idol/discover-deploy/README.md

 You can deploy components on different hosts, or deploy some components separately using a compatible implementation (read the `deploy.py` tool help text for a list of components).
-For example, to use an existing object storage server and deploy the audit database on a separate host, configure hosts and ports in the files in `config/`, and then run on separate hosts (note that `--init` need only be run once):
+For example, to use an existing object storage server and deploy the audit database on a separate host, configure hosts and ports in the files in `config/`, and then run on separate hosts:

 ```
 python3 deploy.py audit
-python3 deploy.py --init auth entity analysis api ui
+python3 deploy.py auth entity analysis api ui
 ```

 ## System information